Smoked Pork Butt on the Traeger – Juicy Pulled Pork

 For the perfect Traeger pork butt, cook it low and slow at a consistent temperature of 225°F. This allows the meat to absorb the smoky flavor slowly and become tender without drying out.

-The low temperature ensures that the pork butt breaks down properly, resulting in a juicy, melt-in-your-mouth texture.
+The low temperature ensures that the pork butt breaks down properly, resulting in a juicy, tender texture that melts in your mouth.
 Avoid raising the heat too high, as this could cause the meat to cook too quickly and lose its flavor and moisture.

 The internal temperature you need to reach for pork butt depends on how you plan to serve it: